 Hence, Phoebe is a truth-teller and Calvin is a liar.

 Binary logic is asked in CAT and CLAT exams and the weightage is 3 to 5 questions.
-As it is one of the important chapter you should practice various binary logic reasoning pdf.
-There are many binary logic reasoning questions pdf available online.
+As it is one of the important chapters you should practice various binary logic reasoning pdf.
+We have provided below reasoning topics so that you can prepare better:

 1. Directions: In an institute, there are three top rankers in a batch, Karthik, Waheeda, and Ritesh, not necessarily in the same order, who made the following statements about their ranks.